Jeffail/tunny/README.md

 ```

-This particular example, since it all resides in the one func, could actually be done with less code by simply spawning numCPU's go routines that gobble up a shared channel of float64's.
+This particular example, since it all resides in the one func, could actually be done with less code by simply spawning numCPU's goroutines that gobble up a shared channel of float64's.
 This would probably also be quicker since you waste cycles here boxing and unboxing the job values, but at least you don't have to write it all yourself you lazy scum.

 ##Can I specify the job for each work call?